paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-035-programs-for-older-americans.md

 <a id="section-3056h"></a>
 ## § 3056h.
 Eligibility for workforce investment activities

-Eligible individuals under this subchapter may be considered by local workforce investment boards and one-stop operators established under title I of the Workforce Investment Act of 1998 ([29 U.S.C.
-2801](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section2801&num=0&edition=prelim) et seq.) to satisfy the requirements for receiving services under such title I that are applicable to adults.
+Eligible individuals under this subchapter may be considered by local workforce development boards and one-stop operators established under title I of the Workforce Innovation and Opportunity Act [[29 U.S.C.
+3111](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section3111&num=0&edition=prelim) et seq.] to satisfy the requirements for receiving services under such title that are applicable to adults.

 ### Statutory Notes

-#### Amendment of Section
-Pub.
-L. 113–128, title V, §§ 506, 512(w)(6), July 22, 2014, 128 Stat.
-1703, 1715, provided that, effective on the first day of the first full program year after July 22, 2014 [probably July 1, 2015], this section is amended by striking “by local workforce investment boards and one-stop operators established under title I of the Workforce Investment Act of 1998 ([29 U.S.C.
-2801](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section2801&num=0&edition=prelim) et seq.)” and inserting “by local workforce development boards and one-stop operators established under title I of the Workforce Innovation and Opportunity Act” and by striking “such title I” and inserting “such title”.
-See 2014 Amendment note below.

 #### References in Text
-The Workforce Investment Act of 1998, referred to in text, is Pub.
-L. 105–220, Aug.
-7, 1998, 112 Stat.
-936. Title I of the Act is classified principally to chapter 30 (§ 2801 et seq.) of Title 29, Labor.
-For complete classification of this Act to the Code, see Short Title note set out under [section 9201 of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section9201&num=0&edition=prelim), Education, and Tables.
+The Workforce Innovation and Opportunity Act, referred to in text, is Pub.
+L. 113–128, July 22, 2014, 128 Stat.
+1425.
+Title I of the Act is classified generally to subchapter I (§ 3111 et seq.) of chapter 32 of Title 29, Labor.
+For complete classification of this Act to the Code, see Short Title note set out under [section 3101 of Title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section3101&num=0&edition=prelim) and Tables.

 #### Prior Provisions
 A prior section 3056h, Pub.
 L. 89–73, title V, § 510, as added Pub.
 L. 106–501, title V, § 501, Nov.
 13, 2000, 114 Stat.
 2280, related to eligibility for workforce investment activities, prior to the general amendment of this subchapter by Pub.
 L. 109–365.